Glendale, Salt Lake City

 Glendale is a neighborhood on the West side of Salt Lake City, Utah.
 Glendale is South of the Rose Park, Fair Park, and Poplar Grove neighborhoods.
-The neighborhood was originally developed as Glendale Gardens which is where Glendale Middle School derives its name.
-Mountain View Elementary (next to Glendale Middle School) was originally named Glendale Elementary.
+The neighborhood was originally developed as Glendale Gardens.

-Glendale, and neighboring Poplar Grove, Fair Park, & Rose Park enjoy a vibrant multi ethnic environment.
-Residents of Glendale enjoy the community's diversity, friendliness, pride in community, and authenticity of fellow residents.
-Those who live in Glendale also cite it as affordable, and conveniently close to local schools, parks, the airport, and downtown Salt Lake City.

 Boundaries

 The Glendale neighborhood is the area west of Interstate 15 to the western Salt Lake City boundary.
 Glendale's southern edge borders the City of South Salt Lake at SR-201 and extends North to approximately 950 S. North of Glendale is Poplar Grove.
 Both neighborhoods make up most of zip code 84104 and are within Salt Lake City Council District 2.